richtaur/spritesheet-padder/README.md

 - fix bottom row bleeds when there is padding
 	+ is it a reading or writing problem? -- appears to be a writing problem
 		- draw each tile in a separate file?
+- add config to only extrude certain tiles. how to define?
+	- by index? by individual tile? (like a grid?)
 - finish: parameterize config values

 ## Usage